 The Zendesk Talk SDK gives you all the tools you need to integrate a call button into your app and link it to one of your digital lines.
 To get started, see Adding a call button to your mobile app.

-Configuring the Web Widget with a call button
+Configuring the Web Widget (Classic) with a call button

-In Zendesk Support, you can configure a Web Widget configuration that adds a call button to your widget.
-To get started, see Configuring Zendesk Talk settings for the Web Widget.
+In Zendesk Support, you can configure a Web Widget (Classic) configuration that adds a call button to your widget.
+To get started, see Configuring Zendesk Talk settings for Web Widget (Classic).